-If the corporation has a refund of \$1 million or more and wants it directly deposited into its checking or savings account at any U.S. bank or other financial institution instead of having a check sent to the corporation, complete Form 8302 and attach it to the corporation's tax return.
+If the corporation has a refund of \$1 million or more and wants it directly deposited into its checking or savings account at any U.S. bank or other financial institution, complete Form 8302 and attach it to Form 1120-F.

-Section I- Income From U.S. Sources Not Effectively Connected With the Conduct of a Trade or Business in the United States
+Section I-Income From U.S. Sources Not Effectively Connected With the Conduct of a Trade or Business in the United States